Rough Cut - Woodworking with Tommy Mac

 Serving Cart (Episode #204H)

 KQED Life: Sat, Apr 13, 2013 -- 10:30 AM

-On this Rough Cut episode, Tommy makes a practical Serving Cart, essential for any kitchen, out of scrap tiger maple.
+Tommy makes a practical Serving Cart, essential for any kitchen, out of scrap tiger maple.
 The project is a basic cart form, however, for the top serving area, Tommy goes on a Road Trip to look for the right solid surface.
 In Canton, Massachusetts, Tommy explores different kinds of man-made and solid surfaces with the help of fabricator Paul D'Attanasio.
 Ultimately, he decides on a man-made solid for his project.
 Back in the shop, Tommy's friend Al D'Attanasio stops by.

 Shaker-Inspired Step Stool (Episode #102)

 KQED Life: Mon, Apr 8, 2013 -- 1:30 PM